sebibi07/bookly/README.md

 ## My thesis regarding a good agentic customer experience

+Three things annoy me about most support bots.
+They ask me to log in before they know what I want.
+They make me repeat things I already said.
+And when they cannot help, they keep trying instead of getting me a person.

-> **A support agent should work out what you need, then work out who you are,
-> then serve you.** The model should decide what to
+So Bookly works in three steps: **find out what you need, find out who you are, then serve you.** In that order, on purpose.
-> *say*.
-A scoped journey with business rules should decide what is *permitted*.

-Most conversational AI failures are not the model saying something clumsy.
-They are the model doing something outside of scope: reading another customer's order, approving a return outside policy, inventing a delivery date to fill an awkward silence.
-At scale, system prompts are a weak defence against that.
+That order is what the customer notices:

+- A question about the shipping policy is answered straight away.
+No login, because the answer does not depend on who is asking.
+- Give your email, ZIP and order number in one sentence and you are not asked for them again.
+- Two open orders?
+It asks which one.
+It does not guess the newest.
+- If a return is outside the window it says no, shows the arithmetic, and offers a human.
+It does not stall.
+- After a handoff you get an email with what you asked and what was already checked.

+The same order is what makes the agent safe to ship.
+The risk with an agent is not that it says something clumsy.
+It is that it *does* something: reads another customer's order, approves a return outside policy, promises a delivery date nobody can keep.
+A system prompt asking it not to is not a control.

-So in this agent, the interesting decisions are not in the prompt:
+So in this agent, the decisions that matter are not in the prompt:

 | Decision | Where it lives |
 | --- | --- |